javier-cr/OMIS30/README.md

 #### Known Limitations
 There is one thing to be careful of in the game.
 If you accidentally enter an invalid number or other invalid character while eliminating briefcases, you will be asked to enter a valid input, but if you have already chosen a briefcases to eliminate in that step, thos briefcases will remain eliminated, though you will still have to enter a brand new list of cases.
 This may sometimes result in an error ONLY if you make it to the final case.
 Otherwise, this should not be a problem unless multiple invalid inputs are entered.
-Got it, thanks!I like it!Thanks, I'll check it out.